9 Tips to Make Christmas Morning a Breeze

 If you’ve already wrapped those toys, do the next best thing: Find the right size screwdriver you will need to open the battery case.
 Have the number and size batteries required right at hand (hide them near the scissors!) to reduce the amount of time it will take to get things powered up.

-8. Cue-up the classics
+8. Cue up the classics

-You’re going to find yourself scrambling to find a good playlist if you wait until chaos sets in.
+You’ll find yourself scrambling to find a good playlist if you wait until chaos sets in.
 You can head that off by finding the perfect classic playlist now.

 Determine how you want to play it.
 On your phone?
 Your Anker bluetooth speaker?
 Sonos? iPad, whole-house sound system?
 Figure out all of the where what, and how … now!
 Perform a little rehearsal to make sure you have the volume just right.
 Now, set it so all you have to do is hit “Play!”

 Will you invite friends and relatives who cannot be with you physically, to join in on all the fun via face time?
 The only thing more annoying than trying to find the tripod, figuring out the right device, re-learning how to actually use FaceTime, finding Nana’s number while everyone is standing there staring at you in unbelief is watching someone else going through all of that.
 Seriously!

 Do the prep work now.
 Set it up.
 Get the location exactly right, practice making the call.
 That will also help those on the other end to do their prep work.

 How proud you’ll be when you can simply press a button, make a single call and have everything working flawlessly—first try!